15 Ways to Conserve Water in the Garden

-Follow these steps to use water smartly and still keep your plants happy and healthy.
+When rain is scarce, gardeners need ways to conserve water.
+Follow these tips to use water smartly and still keep your plants happy and healthy.

 It’s possible to reduce outdoor water use by 20 to 50 percent with a few easy changes.
-To keep your water bill low and plants looking perky, try these tips from the National Garden Bureau and Gardener’s Supply Company.
+To keep your water bill low and plants looking perky, try these ways to conserve water from Birds & Blooms readers, the National Garden Bureau and Gardener’s Supply Company.

 Use organic matter, such as compost, chopped-up leaves or composted manure, to supplement your soil.
 These organic materials increase the water-holding capacity of soil.
 A good rule of thumb is to add 1 inch of compost per year.